 495. Advanced Studies In Dance and/or Composition - Further study for the advanced student in choreography or a particular area of need or interest.
 Prerequisite: Dance Composition.
 Dance majors only.
 Two-Three Credits Graham Both Semesters

-Faculty: Mr. Lunn, Chairperson; Ms. Boyd, Mr. Claar\, Mr. Heisler, Ms. Hendrix, Mr. Kim, Ms. Klay, Mr. Martin, Mr. Mount, Mr. Porter, Mr. Smith\, Mr. Steen, Ms. Ten Haken, Mr. VanderVeen.
+Faculty: Mr. Lunn, Chairperson; Ms. Boyd, Mr. Claar, Ms. Hawtrey, Ms. Hendrix, Mr. Jackson, Ms. Klay, Ms. LaBarge, Mr. Martin, Mr. Mount, Mr. Porter, Mr. Smith, Mr. Steen, Ms. Ten Haken, Mr. Torri†, Mr. VanderVeen.

 The Department of Economics, Management, and Accounting seeks to prepare students with the professional skills and academic breadth necessary for leadership and service in the dynamic world of business, economics, and accounting.
 Both theoretical and applied concepts of economics, accounting, and management are stressed.
 Economic theory and quantitative skills serve as the cornerstone for advanced work in economics and management.
-Knowledge of mathematics, strong verbal and written communication skills, and basic computer literacy are required, but we also expect our students to appreciate and draw from their knowledge of history, psychology, sociology, philosophy, ethics, politics, the natural sciences, other cultures and languages, and the arts.
+Knowledge of mathematics, strong oral and written communication skills, and basic computer literacy are required, but we also expect our students to appreciate and draw from their knowledge of history, psychology, sociology, philosophy, ethics, politics, the natural sciences, other cultures and languages, and the arts.
 The demands made upon professional managers, accountants and economists require that they be competent in the use of the analytical tools of their trades and well-informed about the complex socio-economic environment in which they work.

-Students majoring in the department actively participate in off-campus programs in Philadelphia, Chicago, Washington, D.C. and London, internships with local business firms, and independent research projects.
+Students majoring in the department actively participate in off-campus programs at The Philadelphia Center and in Chicago, Washington, D.C. and London; internships with local business firms; and independent research projects.
 They meet frequently with distinguished business executives and economists.